How to put a 1911 back together

 Twist the Barrel Bushing Counter Clockwise To Hold the Recoil Plug in Place.

-The gun is now reassembled and ready to perform the 1911 Function and safety Check.
+The gun is now reassembled.
+It is critical that you test the gun for safety and proper function.
+Please perform the 1911 Function and safety Check.

 There you have it.
-Now you know how to reassemble a 1911 Pistol.
+Now you know how to put a 1911 back together.
 This one is a Kimber, but these steps will work with any 1911 with a barrel bushing.